liniguez/Telescope_simulations/Simulations.md

 Telescope aligns fragments to the reference genome and implements a Bayesian statistical model for reassigning ambiguous fragments.This approach directly addresses uncertainty in fragment assignment by reassigning ambiguously mapped fragments to the most probable source transcript as determined within a Bayesian statistical model.
 The source transcript could be part of the annotated segments or other genomic region, not annotated.
 Reads that originate from non-TE regions were included to test whether methods can correctly identify reads that are not part of the annotated transcriptome and classify them as such.

-All possible 75 bp reads from all HML2 loci were exctracted and mapped to the whole genome for the identification of non-TE regions.
-Bowtie2 was runed with the -a parameter which gives all the possible sites a read can map.
+All possible 75 bp reads from all HML2 loci were extracted and mapped to the whole genome for the identification of non-TE regions.
+Bowtie2 was ran with the -a parameter which gives all the possible sites a read can map.

 ``` bash
 #Get fasta transcripts